-Istanbul is no longer the capital of Turkey, but remains the country’s cultural and business centre.
+Istanbul is no longer the capital of Turkey, but remains the country’s cultural and business center.
 It is set in a stunning location, surrounded by water – the narrow strait of the Bosphorus and the serene Sea of Marmara separating Europe from Asia.
 As Byzantium, Constantinople and finally, Istanbul, it has been the capital of three Empires, each leaving their mark in the form of stunning palaces, castles, mosques, churches and monuments.

-Hagia Sophia (Aya Sofya) – Marvel at its stunning mosaics and the incredible free-standing dome.
+Hagia Sophia (Aya Sofya) – Marvel at its stunning mosaics and the incredible freestanding dome.